filtersweep/mentor-templates/README.md

 4. Make the app more frugal with its API calls.
 Right now, every template switch causes an API invocation.
 There's got to be a way to have that happen only when getting the next and prev templates.

+5. Finish writing inline documentation for all code.